-Earlier this year (2016) NEBOSH and BCSP (Board of Certified Safety Professionals) signed a memorandum of understanding recognising each other’s qualifications and allowing exemptions for those NEBOSH Diploma holders wanting to obtain the CSP (Certified Safety Practitioner) qualification and vice versa.
-What this means in practice is slightly more complicated whan it comes to CSP holders.
+Earlier this year (2016) NEBOSH and BCSP (Board of Certified Safety Professionals) signed a memorandum of understanding.
+Recognising each other’s qualifications and allowing exemptions for those NEBOSH Diploma holders wanting to obtain the CSP (Certified Safety Practitioner) qualification.

 CSP holders waning to attain the NEBOSH Diploma

 Ordinarily you’d have to take a full course of study from an approved course provider (like RRC) to be able to sit the NEBOSH exams.
 But the agreement between NEBOSH and BCSP means that you don’t have to.
-That’s the theory anyway.
-In practice, whilst there’s some overlap in course coverage between CSP and the NEBOSH’s Health and Safety Diplomas, there’s quite a bit that’s different.
-Added to that there are two versions of the NEBOSH Health and Safety Diploma – one for the UK and one for International (from a UK perspective, that means the rest of the world).
-The style of the exams and assignments is also a bit different.
+In practice, whilst there’s some overlap in course coverage between CSP and the NEBOSH’s Health and Safety Diplomas, there’s a lot that’s different.
+Added to that there are two versions of the NEBOSH Health and Safety Diploma.
+One for the UK and one for International.

-It’s pretty obvious that you’d probably just be setting yourself up for failure if you didn’t at least review the NEBOSH diploma content, concentrating especially on the bits that are different, and practice some exam-style questions too.
+It’s pretty obvious that you’d probably just be setting yourself up for failure if you didn’t at least review the NEBOSH diploma content.
+Concentrating specifically on the bits that are different, and practice some exam-style questions too.
 I know that sounds dull after already achieving your CSP, but I hope that sounds sensible.

 We at RRC like to cooperate, so we’ve also got a special deal.
-We give you access to our full e-Learning diploma programme (national or international – it’s your choice) for a substantial discount.
+We give you access to our full E-Learning diploma programme (national or international – it’s your choice) for a substantial discount.
 The course includes all the content you’ll need, unlimited access to an online tutor and exam fees.
-We’re not doing this entirely out of the goodness of our hearts (but we do try to be helpful).
 We think, with all the safety knowledge from your CSP and your experience, you’ll study and get through your diploma faster than average.

 So, what do you need to do?